Triangle

 As a student on this course, you should factor some additional costs into your budget, alongside your tuition fees and living expenses such as travel and accommodation.

-You should be able to access the books and resources you need for the course through our libraries, however, you may wish to purchase your own copies or get specific books which may cost up to £80 each.
+Students should be able to access the books and resources needed for the course through our libraries, however, they may wish to purchase their own copies or get specific books which may cost up to £80 each.

 We also offer access to an optional discounted external course on Occupational Test User Training, which is an additional qualification accredited by the BPS and attractive to employers.
 The course teaches you how to use Occupational Ability tests and Personality Tests.
-It is run by consultants at Affinity Health at Work.
-The course costs £800 in total for the two different components plus the BPS student concessionary fees.
+It is run by external consultants.
+The course has an additional cost which covers the two different components plus the BPS student concessionary fees.

 Funding